 Courtesy: Zaveri Bazaar Jewellers

 ‘Kaan’ means ear and ‘phool’ means flower.
-Made of gold, kaanphool are earrings carved with floral motifs.
-These are most commonly worn by Jaunsari women.
+Made of gold, kaanphool are earrings carved with floral motifs that usually cover the entire ear.
+Jaunsari women most commonly wear these.

-Considered to be an auspicious piece of jewellery for married women, pahunchi are gold bangles worn by women on special events.
-What makes these bangles unique is the way they are made.
-Usually available in 1 tola, small gold beads are studded on a red cloth to make these bangles.
+Considered an auspicious piece of jewellery for married women, pahunchi are gold bangles worn by women on special events.
+They are popular in the Kumaon and Garhwal regions and are another form of auspicious jewellery for married women.
+Typically, you’ll see women wearing such jewellery during important family functions and festivals.
+What makes these bangles unique is how they are made using small gold beads studded on a red cloth.

 Courtesy: Battulaal Prayag Narayan Jewellers

-Popularly known as khagwali in Garhwal, hansuli is a tightly-clutched necklace with minimal design.
-It is worn by Garhwali, Kumaoni, Jaunsari, and Bhotiya women on special occasions such as weddings and festivals.
+Popularly known as khagwali in Garhwal, hansuli is a choker necklace with a minimalistic design.
+This is a classic design worn by Garhwali, Kumaoni, Jaunsari, and Bhotiya women on special occasions such as weddings, festivals, family functions, social gatherings, fairs, and other prominent events.

 Courtesy: Asia Store

-A traditional gold necklace from Uttarakhand, chandan haar consists of gold beads studded on four-to-five long chains.
-These chains stay together with the help of kundan clasps.
+A traditional gold necklace from Uttarakhand, chandan haar consists of gold beads studded on 4-5 long chains.
+These chains are linked with the help of kundan clasps.

 These traditional gold jewellery designs are popular among the natives of Uttarakhand even today.